 Though they don’t like to talk about it, women are better savers than men, especially when it comes to saving for an emergency fund.

 But men are better at saving for retirement, according to a new survey by America Saves, a non-profit that encourages low- and middle-income people to save money, pay down debt, and build personal wealth.
-Since 2007, the group has sponsored “America Saves Week,” designed to bring awareness to the importance of saving and to encourage Americans to sign a pledge promising to save a portion of their income each month.
+Since 2007, the group has sponsored an entire week towards their initiative.
+They call it “America Saves Week,” an initiative set up to bring awareness to the importance of savings.
+The goal is to encourage Americans to sign a pledge promising to save a portion of their income each month.

 The good news is that overall, men and women are saving more than they used to.

 “Our survey findings are consistent with both continued economic recovery and the persistence of inequality,” said Stephen Brobeck, a founder of America Saves, in a statement.
 “Americans are saving a little more effectively today than a year ago, but only a minority are doing so very successfully.”

 The number of Americans who self-report saving at least 5 percent of their income grew.
 An increase from 47 percent to 52 percent this past year.
 There were also small increases reported in those who were reducing consumer debt and saving for emergencies.